 We are having our Christmas drinks do; Mr Young is very pleased with himself because he believes he has found The Ultimate Mulled Wine recipe.
 While other men pride themselves on their barbecue skills, Mr Young is keen to establish himself as a Master Mullederer.
-(No, it probably isn’t a real word, but doesn’t it look good when you see it written down?)
+(Obviously not a word, but doesn’t it look good when you see it written down?)

 This year, he has found a Jamie Oliver recipe which involves making a syrup first and using decent red wine instead of the throat-searingly cheap stuff we usually use.
 I feel I am letting down the side with my shop-bought mince pies and sausage rolls, but then perhaps it is a good thing to allow his mulled wine to be the Star of the Show.
 The Diva of the Drinks Do.
 The Streisand of the Soiree.
 The Prima Donna of the Party.
 And so on.
 (I’m even boring myself now.)

 We usually have a good row before a social event, but this time we have it after our guests have started arriving.
 This is because Mr Young is still huddled over his cauldron of simmering spiced wine and refusing to let me serve it to anyone.

 “It needs another ten minutes,” he says crossly.

 I answer the door and add more coats to the pile and ask again if the wine is ready.
 “It still needs another ten minutes,” he says, even more crossly (and rather unfairly, I feel).
 It may just be my imagination, but the lack of Mulled Wine is becoming the festive elephant in the room, especially as it is the only drink we have to offer.